Watts-Lab/task-mapping/tasks/Summarize Discussion.md

 After time passes

 We will now collect your responses to the discussion problem one.
-You will now have 10 minutes to discuss if birth control pills be made available without prescription.
+You will now have 10 minutes to discuss if birth control pills should be made available without prescription.

 After time passes